 The Undergraduate Anthropology Program

-Many students, however, take our courses to supplement other concentrations or out of general interest and have less need for four-field training.
+Many students, however, take our courses to supplement other majors or out of general interest and have less need for four-field training.
 Academic minors in anthropology may benefit these students, providing structure to their course elections, and allowing thoughtful integration of anthropology into their academic plans.
 The department offers three minors: Anthropology (tracks in Archaeological, Sociocultural, and Linguistic Anthropology), Biological Anthropology, and Medical Anthropology.

-The sub-disciplines of anthropology are natural complements to many concentrations.
+The sub-disciplines of anthropology are natural complements to many majors.
 The minor in Anthropology allows students with particular regional or topical interests to add an anthropological perspective to their studies, whether sociocultural, linguistic or archeological.
 Students may choose a track that emphasizes Sociocultural Anthropology, Linguistic Anthropology, or Anthropological Archaeology.

 Prerequisites to the Academic Minor: None

 Academic Minor Program: At least five courses (no fewer than 16 credit in one "track" to be chosen from the following tracks, as described below.